RockyMarble/RomulanTankProject/readme.md

 *(Please note, not all gameplay mechanics in picture are implemented as of completion of first sprint.)*

 ## Moving Forward
+Due to the end of the semester, there no school sanctioned goal on moving forward. we as a group do hope to continue this project as a group if possible, or work on another project together for use of proffesional development.

+We hope for more to come, so stay tuned!

 ### Alexander Wilems
 sprint 2